On this page

 - the ability to express ideas and concepts

 Courses that would “fit the bill” include a background of three to four years of Mathematics (up to but not necessarily including Calculus) and a rich background in Science.
 Statistics is also very cool!

 I understand many Computer Science majors at Wheaton take an Independent Study.
 What is an Independent Study, and what types of Independent Studies do students take?

-An Independent Study (course number COMP 399) or Independent Research (Comp 499) is a course between one professor and one to three students.
+An Independent Study (course number COMP 399) or Independent Research (Comp 499) is a course between one or more professors and one to three students.
 As the title suggests, Independent Studies require students to assume a greater responsibility for a review of the literature and planning.
 Rather than meeting in the classroom, the students often meet with a professor in their office and work together at the white board on the current set of issues.
 The intent is to emulate a professional working climate.
-Here is a sample of recent Independent Studies that students have pursued: Data Science, LeapMotion Play, Basic Parallel Programming, Flash Game Design, iPhone Programming, Experiments in Gene Regulation, GIS Visualization, Systems Engineering in Genomics, Java and Security, Neural Networks, Advanced Object-Oriented Programming, Advanced Computer Graphics, Web Programming and E-Commerce, Networked Game Applications, and System Administration.
-Almost every Computer Science graduate takes advantage of this opportunity and takes at least one Independent Study as part of their major program.
+Here is a sample of recent Independent Studies that students have pursued: Machine Learning, Cryto-currency, Data Science, Playing with Raspberry Pi, Parallel Programming, iPhone Programming, Experiments in Gene Regulation, GIS Visualization, Systems Engineering in Genomics, Java and Security, Neural Networks, Advanced Object-Oriented Programming, Advanced Computer Graphics, Web Programming and E-Commerce, Networked Game Applications, and System Administration.
+Most Computer Science graduates take advantage of this opportunity.

 What is the typical class size?